Captain Luther Little’s Tall Tales

 October 13, 1775: Birth of the United States Navy

-Our 4th Great Grandfather, Luther LITTLE, from the Bacon family line was a New England sailor, naval officer, and privateer.
+Our 4th Great Grandfather, Luther LITTLE, from the Bacon family line was a New England sailor, naval officer, and privateer1.
 Hailing from Marshfield, Plymouth, Massachusetts, Luther’s career at sea spanned the Revolutionary War from 1771-1799 but represented only the first half of his life.

 In his 85th year, Luther sat down with his granddaughter and recounted the tales of his life at sea, starting at the age of 15 years.
 The young sailor had been stranded far from home, suffered injury and illness, marooned and shipwrecked, and returned home destitute on more than one occasion.